lnquy065/inquirer-interrupted-prompt/readme.md

 ?
 Input new file name:
 ```

 Assuming we don't want to create a file anymore, we want to go back to the main menu.
-Now, with interrupted prompt, we can easily go back by pressing `Esc` key or whatever key you want.
+Now, with an interrupted prompt, we can easily go back by pressing the `Esc` key or whatever key you want.

-One convenient thing is that you don't need to register for this type of prompt, you just need to convert existing inquirer prompts and its plugin to this format with just one function.
+One convenient thing is that you don't need to register for this type of prompt, you just need to convert existing inquirer and its plugin prompts to this format with just one function.

 # Installation